number-icn Toll Free (USA & Canada) +1 866 978 2997

 There Are No Cars or Busses in Venice

 In the heart of Northern Italy, you will find many beautiful cities with Venice being one of them.
 You might have heard about the breathtaking canals and clear blue-green waters that make the city unique, as many locals and tourists make their way around with gondola boats or vaporettos (public transportation).
+Venice is a top highlight on many Italy Vacations, offering a magical blend of history, romance, and unforgettable scenery.
 But you may be surprised to know that you can’t take a bus, drive a car, or call an Uber anywhere in Venice as this one-of-a-kind city has no roads!
 With no motorized vehicles, your options for transportation include taking boats or walking down footpaths and canals, which shouldn’t be a problem as the city is relatively small and walkable within one hour.
 All of the taxis, buses, police cars and ambulances operate on water, which makes this city so distinct from other places you will visit in Italy, so staying here will definitely take some getting used to!

 It Is Impossible to Sink in the Dead Sea, Which Is Actually a Lake